-One of Grama Grass's Management-intensive Grazing pillars includes giving a pasture rest to recover from a graze.
-By integrating An into our agricultural operation, we increase the rest period on Andrus and the other properties we manage, which will encourage plans to recover healthfully, support microbial life, and foster the cycles of nature.
-By supporting these natural systems, Grama Grass is giving the land the opportunity to produce improved forage quality and quanity in the future, offering the herd improved nutrition that will ultimately result in a more nutrient-dense product for the community.
+One of Grama Grass' Management-intensive Grazing pillars includes giving a pasture rest to recover from a graze.
+By integrating Aweida Williamson into our agricultural operation, we increase the rest period on Aweida Williamson and the other properties we manage, which will encourage plans to recover healthfully, support microbial life, and foster the cycles of nature.
+By supporting these natural systems, Grama Grass is giving the land the opportunity to produce improved forage quality and quantity in the future, offering the herd improved nutrition that will ultimately result in a more nutrient-dense product for the community.
 As the land improves, the meat improves.

-Additionally, we've just started scratching the surface of the market's demand for our grass-finished beef product.
-This property will allow us to continue to meet the demand, imrpoving the viablity of our overall operation.
+Additionally, we've just started scratching the surface of the market's demand for our grassfinished beef product.
+This property will allow us to continue to meet the demand, improving the viability of our overall operation.